A Guide to the Cannes Lions Awards

 You don’t need to book a seat for the Awards Show.

 If you haven’t received an email from us before the Awards Show, you’ll need to join the queue on the red carpet to enter.
-You will need a Delegate Pass to attend.
+You’ll need a Delegate Pass to attend.

 If you are a Gold or Grand Prix winner, our team will be in touch to confirm allocated seats.